compositeurdigital/compositeurdigital.github.io/UX/en/release_notes/index.md

 ### 1.4.0

-- Support : Samsung Flip stylus
+- Support: Samsung Flip stylus
 - Custom toolbox notes : ink to text conversion
 -	New experience when launching Compositeur Digital UX for the first time
 -	Speed-up launching time